HMS Vindex (D15): Service history

-The return convoy RA 61 was equally as successful with only one frigate damaged by a torpedo just after leaving Kola and Vindex had to take avoiding action after detecting a torpedo coming towards her.
+The return convoy RA 61 was equally as successful, with only one frigate damaged by a torpedo just after leaving Kola, and Vindex had to take avoiding action after detecting a torpedo coming towards her.
 Vindex's inexperienced squadron lost a Wildcat pilot when his plane crashed into the sea attempting to land back on board.
-A Swordfish crashed into the sea following a rocket assisted take off with the loss of the two man crew.
-Another Swordfish crashed on landing with the aircraft initially hung over the ship's side from its tail hook.
+A Swordfish crashed into the sea following a rocket-assisted takeoff, with the loss of the two-man crew.
+Another Swordfish crashed on landing, with the aircraft initially hung over the ship's side from its tail hook.
 When the hook gave way it crashed into the sea and only the pilot was rescued.
 The squadron in total lost or so severely damaged eight Swordfish and two Wildcats that they could not fly again.
 From March to August 1945 the ship was part of the British Pacific Fleet attached to the 30th Aircraft Carrier Squadron.

 With the war over there was no further need for escort carriers.
 Vindex was sent out to the Far East as the flagship for Rear Admiral Angus Cunninghame Graham.
 She was used to repatriate prisoners of war from Hong Kong back to Australia and Britain.
 On her return to Britain, she was placed in reserve and bought by her original owners the Port Line company.
 They renamed her Port Vindex keeping part of her name to honour her wartime service and converted into a refrigerated cargo ship on the United Kingdom to Australia route.
 At the end of her merchant career, she was scrapped in August 1971 at Kaohsiung in Taiwan.